cwoffenden/obj2buf/README.md

-	(vertex types are byte|short|half|float|none (none emits no data)) (index types are byte|short|int|none (none emits unindexed triangles)) -s normalises the positions to scale them in the range -1 to 1 -sb as -s but without a bias, keeping the origin at zero -su as -s but with uniform scaling for all axes
+	(vertex types are byte|short|half|float|none (none emits no data)) (index types are byte|short|int|none (none emits unindexed triangles)) -s normalises the positions to scale them in the range -1 to 1 -su as -s but with uniform scaling for all axes
-	-e octahedral encoded normals (and tangents) in two components -ez as -e but as raw XY without the Z
+	-sz as -s but without a bias, keeping the origin at zero -e octahedral encoded normals (and tangents) in two components -ez as -e but as raw XY without the Z
 	(encoded normals having the same type as tangents may be packed)